-The school library houses a variety of current and relevant educational material, such as but not limited to: fiction and non-fiction books; reference books; periodicals and manuals of a business, professional, technical, and industrial nature; audio-visual materials and equipment; internet access; and any other materials deemed necessary for educational purposes.
-The Library Media Specialist coordinates with each program instructor regarding his/her program's educational materials and is likewise responsible for procuring such materials through proper administrative channels.
-A media inventory as well as an equipment inventory is maintained by each individual program instructor and the Library Media Specialist with a copy maintained in the school office.
-Students shall be oriented to media resources by program instructors along with the Library Media Specialist.
-The evaluation and effectiveness of media services shall be performed by individual program Advisory Committee members along with a Library Advisory Committee through periodic meetings where such services are scrutinized for educational value, being the most current and up-to-date information, and meets current industry standards.
+The school uses a variety of current and relevant educational material, such as but not limited to: reference books; periodicals and manuals of a business, professional, technical, and industrial nature; audio-visual materials and equipment; internet access; and any other materials deemed necessary for educational purposes.
+Each program instructor is responsible for procuring such materials through proper administrative channels.
+A media inventory as well as an equipment inventory is maintained by each individual program instructor and a copy is maintained in the school office.
+Students shall be oriented to media resources by program instructors.
+The evaluation and effectiveness of media services shall be performed by program Advisory Committees and are scrutinized for educational value, being the most current and up-to-date information, and meets current industry standards.
 Media services are also evaluated by students annually as part of the School Effectiveness Survey.